 - The Moon Is a Harsh Mistress: The Earth-controlled Lunar Authority vs. the lunar colonists

 - The future history arc of novels involving Lazarus Long, beginning with Methuselah's Children, depict an Earth that persecutes certain families for their hereditary longevity.
-These families end up fleeing the planet and setting up the free-love Libertarian utopias that would become a Heinlein trademark.
+These families end up fleeing the planet and setting up the kind of free-love Libertarian utopia that would become a Heinlein trademark.
 Two thousand years later in Time Enough for Love the planet they colonized, Secundus, starts to become "too crowded", as indicated in Lazarus Long's opinion by the government needing to issue ID cards, and the planet's Chairman asks his help in founding a new colony.

 - In C. J. Cherryh's Alliance/Union series features the loosely tied Alliance of independent merchants and traders which split off from the technocratic Union that declared independence from Earth.
 Also, Cyteen, the capital of the Union, was originally colonized by a group of scientists and engineers fleeing increasingly oppressive earth.

-- John Varley's Steel Beach features a Heinlein-inspired Libertarian group trying to build a Generation Ship.
+- Steel Beach from John Varley's Eight Worlds series features a Heinlein-inspired Libertarian group trying to build a Generation Ship.
 The ship is even named The Robert A. Heinlein.

 - Michael Z. Williamson's Freehold duology is about the Freehold of Grainne, a libertarian's paradise in comparison to the corrupt and dying United Nations-controlled Earth.

 - The Dorsai of the Childe Cycle, a planet with the greatest mercenaries among the Fourteen Worlds.
 It's people are fiercely independent, free as long they do nothing to harm and respect their freedoms.
-Interestingly, the Dorsai has problems from this — their government have almost little power compared to the other Worlds.
+Interestingly, the Dorsai has problems from this — their government has very little power compared to the other Worlds.